What does it mean to major in music?

 Students develop their full potential by participating in a wide range of musical experiences, including performing in the many and varied ensembles, receiving individual attention in studio lessons, and taking classes in the theory, history, and pedagogy of music.
 Music majors acquire a broad knowledge of music history, literature, and theory, as well as skill in performance, conducting, composition, and analysis.

 Students choose between the Bachelor of Arts in Music or the Bachelor of Music with emphases in music education or music performance.
+There are concentrations in instrumental, keyboard, or voice.
 The BA allows greater compatibility with other areas of study.
 The BM in music education prepares students for teaching certification while the performance emphasis prepares students for graduate school or to become professional musicians.

 An entrance audition demonstrating technical skills, musicianship, and musical literacy is required, and admission decisions are made on a rolling basis.
 Students usually require several years of formal training in a school band, choir, or orchestra, along with private lessons.
 Transfer students must provide a list of repertoire studied in studio lessons at their previous institutions.